maryamhgf/FTP-/README.md

 For new command client should establish a new connection.

-A record of clients commands and server responses will be shown in server terminal.
+A record of clients' commands and server responses will be shown in server terminal.